Kuching: Healthcare

-There are many types of health services in the city, such as the main public hospitals, public health clinics, other type of health clinics, mobile clinic, flying doctor service, village clinics, and 1Malaysia clinic.
+There are many types of health services in the city, such as the main public hospitals, public health clinics, other type of health clinics, mobile clinic, flying doctor service, village clinics, and community clinic.
 The main hospital is the Sarawak General Hospital which is the oldest hospital since 1923.
 Another hospital is Rajah Charles Brooke Memorial Hospital.
-Hospital Sentosa (Sentosa Mental Hospital), opened in 1958, provides psychiatric services for the entire state and known as the second oldest hospital in Sarawak after the main hospital.
+Hospital Sentosa (Sentosa Mental Hospital), which was opened in 1958, provides psychiatric services for the entire state and known as the second oldest hospital in Sarawak after the main hospital.

-Normah Medical Specialist Centre in Petra Jaya is the largest private hospital with (130 beds) in Sarawak.
+Normah Medical Specialist Centre in Petra Jaya is the largest private hospital (with 130 beds) in Sarawak.
 In addition, three other large private health facilities are Borneo Medical Centre with (120 beds), Timberland Medical Centre with (100 beds), and KPJ Healthcare with (75 beds).
 Kuching Specialist Hospital located in BDC was scheduled to open its operation to the public in 2020, with a 70-bed capacity.

 Education

 In the city, all schools under the National Education System (government education institution category), are managed by the Kuching Combined Education Office (Pejabat Pelajaran Gabungan Kuching).
 There are many government or state schools in and around the city.
 Like other Malaysian schools, schools in the city are divided into four levels of education — pre-school, primary, secondary (lower and upper) and post-secondary (excluding tertiary).
 Among the well-established and prestigious boarding schools in the city is Sekolah Menengah Sains Kuching, which is located at Batu Kawa and Sekolah Menengah Sains Kuching Utara, which is located at Matang Jaya.
-Other govermernment secondary schools including some of the oldest and well known are SMK St. Joseph, SMK St. Thomas, SMK St. Teresa and SMK St. Mary as well as others like SMK Greenroad, Kolej Datu Patinggi Abang Haji Abdillah, SMK Tun Abang Haji Openg, SMK Batu Lintang, and SMK Padungan.
+Other government secondary schools including some of the oldest and well known are SMK St. Joseph, SMK St. Thomas, SMK St. Teresa and SMK St. Mary as well as others like SMK Green Road, Kolej Datu Patinggi Abang Haji Abdillah, SMK Tun Abang Haji Openg, SMK Batu Lintang, and SMK Padungan.
 Kuching has 4 out of 14 Chinese independent schools in Sarawak.
 These are Chung Hua Middle School No. 1 (古晋中华第一中学), Chung Hua Middle School No. 3 (古晋中华第三中学), Chung Hua Middle School No. 4 (古晋中华第四中学) and Batu Kawa Min Lit secondary school (石角民立中学).
-There are also two international schools in Kuching namely Tunku Putra International School and Lodge International School.
-Other private schools in Kuching are Sunny Hill School and St Joseph Private Schools.
+There are also three international schools in Kuching, namely Tunku Putra International School, Lodge International School and Borneo International School.
+Other private schools in Kuching are Sunny Hill School and St. Joseph's Private Schools.